Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 Most health insurance covers some alcohol treatment, which can include CBT.
 You can find out if your insurance covers CBT for alcoholism by contacting your insurance company.

-For those needing financial assistance, some CBT therapists offer payment assistance based on the patient’s income.
+For people who need financial assistance, some CBT therapists offer payment assistance based on the patient’s income.

 In this article